anuragt96/anuragt96/README.md

 <h2 align="center">Hi there I'm Anurag Tiwari 👋 </h2>

-- 🔭 I’m currently working as Software Development Engineer in Test(SDET)/QA Engineer
+- 🔭 I’m currently working as QA Engineer
-- 🌱 I’m currently learning Web automation testing using the selenium and JAVA
+- 🌱 I’m currently learning Web automation testing using the selenium and JAVA and API Testing
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...Automation testing
 - 📫 You can reach me out on anuragtiwari21996@gmail.com
 - 💬 Ask me about Manual Testing, QA Processes, Agile methodology, Selenium, SDET, JAVA, POSTMAN, Rest Assured(REST API).
 - 👨‍💻 All of my projects are available at https://github.com/anuragt96
-- ⚡ Fun fact: ...
+- ⚡ Fact: ...

 ---
 ### :hammer_and_wrench: Languages and Tools